 Our experience has shown that an up to date chromebook is a good choice for Years 9 to 11, meeting all the specifications above.
 A chromebook may still be suitable for Years 12 to 13 if students are taking subjects which do not require specialist software or higher specifications.
-When buying a Chromebook in 2018, we recommend you get one with at least 4GB RAM.
+When buying a Chromebook, we recommend you get one with at least 4GB RAM.
 A Chromebook with 8GB will run faster and handle more complex operations.

 When making the choice of device for Years 12-13, students and parents should consult the subject teachers of their chosen subjects and ask for advice.
 For some specialist subjects, a laptop with higher specifications would be an advantage, but is not an absolute requirement.
 Do pay attention to the amount of RAM the laptop has - the more RAM, the more capable the laptop is of completing complex operations - for example music, video, photo editing software generally require at least 8GB RAM.

 Families should also consider whether students will be studying at tertiary level in the future.
 A laptop may be more appropriate for tertiary study.
 However, some students report that the extra weight of a laptop can make it harder to carry around all day.

-We provide help to connect to the school network.
+We will provide help to connect to the school network.
 If there is something that is not working with your device, it is best to bring it to school in the first instance and ask a teacher for help.
 However, beyond that students will need to take responsibility for their own devices for problem solving or troubleshooting.

 If necessary you will need to refer to a technician or to the supplier where you bought the device.

-We also make lockers available and offer an engraving service at the start of the year for a reasonable cost so that students can keep their devices secure.
+We make lockers available and offer an engraving service at the start of the year for a reasonable cost so that students can keep their devices secure.

-If you have any other questions please email our Assistant Principal in charge of BYOD and e-L
+If you have any other questions please email our Deputy Principal in charge of BYO